 Journal of the American Geriatrics Society

 Digital Object Identifier (DOI)

 Krell-Roesch, Janina; Pink, Anna; Roberts, Rosebud O.; Stokin, Gorazd B.; Mielke, Michelle M.; Spangehl, Kathleen A.; Bartley, Mairead M.; Knopman, David S.; Christianson, Teresa J.H.; Petersen, Ronald C.; and Geda, Yonas E., "Timing of Physical Activity, Apolipoprotein E ε4 Genotype, and Risk of Incident Mild Cognitive Impairment" (2016).
-Neurology Articles.
+Neurology.
 368.